SinisterSpatula/RetroflagGpiGuides/data/kernel/readme.md

 View the gallery at [https://photos.app.goo.gl/3mcbh5VN8hDVn9Ux7](https://photos.app.goo.gl/3mcbh5VN8hDVn9Ux7)

-Pick a Logo, install it while connected to wifi, and reboot to see your new logo.
+Pick a Logo, install it and reboot to see your new logo.

 Brought to you by the [Retroflag Gpi Case User's group](https://www.facebook.com/groups/401660300458844/).